 Citrine is primarily mined in Brazil.
 It's long been considered a merchant or money stone, thought to bring prosperity, abundance, and high levels of positive energy.
 Citrine was first appreciated as a gemstone in Greece between 300-150 BC.

-Chalcedony encompasses a wide variety of semiprecious stones, including garnet, chrysoprase, onyx, and is combined with quartz to make agate.
+Chalcedony encompasses a wide variety of semiprecious stones, including carnelian, chrysoprase, onyx, and is combined with quartz to make agate.
 Pure chalcedony is typically a pale blue or violet.
 Chalcedony was widely used for tools starting as long ago as 32,000 BC in Australia.

 Chrysoprase is a kind of chalcedony that possesses nickel deposits throughout the structure, giving it a green color that ranges from apple or olive green to deep green.
 The world's best known sources for Chrysoprase are Indonesia and Australia.